 Follow the steps given below to configure the valid values for a field in the control center:

-- Click on the Admin -> Control Center from the left menu.
+- Click on the Admin -> Workflows from the left menu.

-- Select the workflow and click on the edit icon.
+- Select a workflow and click on it .

 - Click on the Workflow Stages and select the process stage.

 - Click on the Form Designer icon then select the field and click on the pencil icon to edit the field.

 - In Field Settings select the Field Type, following field type like Checkbox list, radio button, dropdown, ms dropdown requires valid values to be filled in.
 In Validation Settings specify the valid values for the field.

 - Radio Button is used in forms where only a single option is selectable from several mutually exclusive choices.